jbentleyh/ASL-Machine-Learning-Toolkit/README.md

-# American Sign Language Recognizer
+# Machine Learning for American Sign Language
 Train and test a machine learning model to recognize ASL.
 Datasets are not provided, but are very easy to add to the project.